-A well managed change order process will have a hugely positive impact on customer satisfaction, profitability and cash flow.
-A poorly managed process will negatively impact all three sometimes impacting cash for years if it goes into a claim situation.
+A well managed change order process will have a hugely positive impact on customer satisfaction, profitability, and cash flow.
+A poorly managed process will negatively impact all three and will sometimes impact cash for years if it goes into a claim situation.

-- Map out the change management process including the specific people who are directly and indirectly involved on each project.
-The diagram shown is a simple one - expand it in more detail like you did for cash flow because the processes are interrelated.
+- Map out the change management process, including the specific people who are directly and indirectly involved on each project.
+The diagram shown is a simple one - expand it in more detail like you did for cash flow.
+These two processes are interrelated.

 - Ensure that your contract supports a fair change management process and that everyone on your project team knows what the requirements are.

 - Build relationships at all levels to support the change management process.

 - Make sure your Schedule-of-Values (SOV) can easily integrate change orders from the time they are identified, just so everyone remains on the same page.